 Yeshiva Sholom Shachna is a private, religious institution, so it has the same tuition for residents of New York as it does for residents from other states.

-Choosing a college where you qualify for in-state status can cut the cost of college tuition.
-Be sure to confirm your state's requirements for in-state residency.
-Each state has different requirements to qualify as in-state resident.
+Attending a school where you qualify for the reduced tuition offered to state residentscan save on the overall cost of college.
+Be sure to check your state's criteria for as an in-state resident.
+Every state has its own rules about what makes someone eligible for in-state tuition.
 Most states require students to have resided in the state for a certain period of time before qualifying.
-There may be other criteria too, depending on the state you and your parents currently reside in.
+There may be additional requirements as well, depending on the state you and your parents currently live in.

 Yeshiva Sholom Shachna has the same tuition for international students as for those from out of state.

-There may be additional fees associated with participating in special activities, like joining a fraternity or sorority, or playing on an intramural sports team.
-Most colleges offer resources for students who may struggle to participate because of cost can get help covering these fees.
+Keep in mind, there could also be optional fees associated with participating in special activities, like joining a fraternity or sorority, or participating in sports or other extracurriculars.
+Most colleges have ways for students who may struggle to participate because of cost can find ways to lower or eliminate these costs.

 The cost of transportation in college depends on a few key factors.
-Will you take a subway, car or an airplane to get to school?.
+Will you take a subway, car or an airplane to get to school?
 Is on-campus parking free, or will you need to budget for parking?
-Is the campus small enough that you can easily walk from class-to-class??
-Do you plan to bring a car or will you need to use busses, subways, or other modes of transportation?
-All of these questions can make a big difference in your estimated cost of transportation.
+Is the campus walkable?
+Do you plan to bring a car or are you planning to use busses, subways, or other modes of transportation?
+All of these factors can make a big difference in your transportation budget.

 Where are a college is located can impact transportation costs.
 Small, rural schools may be easier to get around, but the cost of getting to campus may be higher.
-On the flip side, transportation in a city is usually pricey, but cities may offer more trains, busses and low-cost flight options to actually get to school.
-Yeshiva Sholom Shachnais located in a in New York.
+On the flip side, getting around in an urban area is often costly, but there may be more buses, trains or low-cost flight options to actually get to school.
+The Yeshiva Sholom Shachna campus is located in a in New York.

 |Total Estimated Costs|